 Older People: The situation of older people varies greatly as between countries, with very high levels of income poverty and material deprivation especially in newer accession countries and also in some Mediterranean countries.
-The European average rate for poverty or social exclusion amongst those aged 65+ was 18.9 per cent in 2019 (representing 18.7m people).
-This was a slight increase on the 2018 rate (18.6 per cent) but it represents a relatively large increase in numbers (+400,000 people approximately).
-The rate was higher for those aged 75+ (20.2 per cent) (Eurostat online database, code ilc-peps01).
+The European average rate for poverty or social exclusion amongst those aged 65+ was 19.8 per cent in 2020 (representing 17.7m people).
+This was marks an increase on the 2019 rate (18.5 per cent) and a relatively large increase in numbers (+1.6 million people approximately).
+The rate was higher for those aged 75+ (21.4 per cent) (Eurostat online database, code ilc-peps01).

-The average severe material deprivation rate for this age group showed improvement during the year 2018-2019 - falling to 4.4 per cent (representing approximately 4.4 million people aged 65+, EU-28) (Eurostat online database, code ilc_mddd11).
-This is an encouraging sign.
-However, many more older women than older men are affected by all aspects of poverty.
+The average severe material deprivation rate for this age group showed disimprovement during the year 2019-2020 - rising to 4.4 per cent (representing approximately 4.9 million people aged 65+, EU-27) (Eurostat online database, code ilc_mddd11).
+This is an discouraging sign.
+Moreover, many more older women than older men are affected by all aspects of poverty.
 These issues are significant for policy-makers (as well as for the individuals concerned) given that populations are ageing at an unprecedented rate and that there are many more older women than older men and they tend to have poorer pension provision (see EU Social Protection Committee 2020).

-Working Poor: In 2019, 9.2 per cent of employed people (aged 18+) were living under the poverty threshold (EU-28) and the average rate (that is, the in-work poverty rate) has been at similar levels since 2014 and was still higher than it was in 2008 (Eurostat Online database, code ilc_iw01).
-Thus, in 2019 over 9 per cent of employed people in the EU live in poverty.
+Working Poor: In 2020, 9.4 per cent of employed people (aged 18+) were living under the poverty threshold (EU-27) and the average rate (that is, the in-work poverty rate) rose by 0.4 percentage points when compared to the previous year.
+(Eurostat Online database, code ilc_iw01).
+Thus, in 2019 9.0 per cent of employed people in the EU live in poverty.
 They amounted to an alarming 20.5 million people (in 2017) (Pena-Casas et al 2019).
-Some groups are particularly affected (including younger people, people with lower education levels, and non-standard workers, poor households with children including lone parents).
+Some groups are particularly affected (including younger people, people with lower education levels, and nonstandard workers, poor households with children including lone parents).
 It is concerning that limited policy attention is paid to this group and they were not, for example, included within the groups for which poverty reduction targets were set in the Europe 2020 Strategy.

 When income inequality is examined there are concerns overall about increases over time and substantial differences between countries in Europe.
-In 2019, while in some countries (notably Nordic, some central European countries and some peripheral countries), the rich earned around four times as much as the poor or less, in other countries, notably, Bulgaria Romania, the value was above 7.
+In 2020, while in some countries (notably Nordic, some central European countries and some peripheral countries), the rich earned around four times as much as the poor or less, in other countries, notably, Bulgaria Romania, the value was above 7.

 The highest levels of median disposable income occur in Scandinavian, central and western European countries, the lowest in other newer accession members and there are very great variations in the levels.
-While, within the past year (2018-2019), median disposable income has increased in almost all Member States, in Greece it is still lower than it had been in 2008 (Eurostat ilc_di03).
+While, within the past year (2019-2020), median disposable income has increased in almost all (24 of 27) Member States, in Greece it is still lower than it had been in 2010 (Eurostat ilc di03).

 Financial distress (defined as the need to draw on savings or to run into debt to cover current expenditures) has gradually declined since 2014.
 However, the greatest distress is being experienced by the lowest income quartile (or lowest 25 per cent) and also by the second quartile (lowest 50 per cent).
-In February 2021, it was recorded at 23.7 per cent for the lowest-income quartile and at 14.9 for the second quartile.
+In February 2022, it was recorded at 23.3 per cent for the lowest-income quartile and at 14.2 for the second quartile.